Cloufield/gwaslab/docs/SumstatsObject.md

 |`build`|`string`|genome build. `19` for hg19, `38` for hg38 and `99` for unknown.|The first two digits of `STATUS`|
 |`**arg `|`string`|additional parameters for [pd.read_table()](https://pandas.pydata.org/docs/reference/api/pandas.read_table.html) function.
 Some common options include : `sep`,`nrows`, `skiprows` and `na_values`.|-|

-!!!
-Other columns gwaslab uses (will be implemented soon)
+Other columns gwaslab uses (these will be implemented soon)

 |Option|DataType|Description|Header in gwaslab|
 |-|-|-|-|